aspose-slides/Aspose.Slides-Products/slides/en/python-net/_index.md

     </div>
     <div class="col-lg-12">
         <h2 class="h2title">Convert PowerPoint to PDF with Default Options in Python</h2>
-        <p>This Python code shows how to convert a PowerPoint or OpenOffice presentation to PDF using the default options.</p>
+        <p>This Python code shows how to convert a PowerPoint or OpenDocument presentation to PDF using the default options.</p>
         <pre>
             <code class="python">
 with slides.Presentation("presentation.ppt") as presentation: